hexojs/hexo-renderer-marked/README.md

 - **smartypants** - Use "smart" typograhic punctuation for things like quotes and dashes.
 - **modifyAnchors** - Use for transform anchorIds. if 1 to lowerCase and if 2 to upperCase.
 - **autolink** - Enable autolink for URLs.
 E.g. `http://hexo.io` will become `<a href="http://hexo.io">http://hexo.io</a>`.
+- **swigRaw** - Escape the output in a swig `{% raw %}` tag.
+This will keep your template from being parse by the default hexo swig renderer.

 [Markdown]: http://daringfireball.net/projects/markdown/
 [marked]: https://github.com/chjj/marked